Last Updated on May 4, 2021 by Lori Geurin

-Fortunately, I was healthy until 2012 when I was bit by 2 more ticks and, to make a long story short, have been dealing with the cruel effect of Lyme disease and the damage it’s done to my body ever since.
+Fortunately, I was healthy until 2012 when I was bitten by 2 more ticks and, to make a long story short, have been dealing with the cruel effects of Lyme disease and the damage it’s done to my body ever since.

-May is Lyme Disease Awareness Month and I’m planning to share several posts about Lyme this month.
+May is Lyme Disease Awareness Month and I’m planning to share several posts about Lyme.